Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks

 \subsection{Quantitative assessment of model performance}

 To evaluate the model's performance over a wider range of conditions, we apply the G-DAE to spectra with different noise levels, i.e., assuming different numbers of transits per spectrum.
 The larger the number of transits, the lower the noise level.
 For each spectrum, we apply different levels of contamination and use the G-DAE to reconstruct the original signal.
 For each signal we compute, as before, realistic instrumental noise.
 We show the results of this in \autoref{fig:chi2_analysis}.
-As a side note, for producing this figure, we apply the G-DAE to a total of $3\times 10^{6}$ spectra, and it took less than 5 minutes in a Core i5 with an AMD Ryzen7 5700X3D processor (8 cores/16 threads, 3.0 GHz) PC to obtain the reconstructed signals.
-This provides an estimate of the time efficiency of this approach.
+As a side note, for producing this figure, we applied the G-DAE to a total of $3\times 10^{6}$ spectra, and it took less than 5 minutes on a workstation with an AMD Ryzen 7 5700X3D (8C/16T, 3.0 GHz) PC to obtain the reconstructed signals.
+This provides an estimate of the computational efficiency of this approach.

-Not only do the values of the $\chi^2_r$ stay close to the theoretical limit of 1, which demonstrates that the reconstructed spectra are almost equal to the original ones inside the irreducible errors of the method, but the value of the statistic is very stable against the increase in the noise levels (reduction in the number of transits).
+Not only do the values of the $\chi^2_r$ stay close to the ideal value of 1, which demonstrates that the reconstructed spectra are almost equal to the original ones inside the irreducible errors of the method, but the value of the statistic is very stable against the increase in the noise levels (reduction in the number of transits).
 In other words, for the G-DAE, the reconstruction of the signal for a couple of transits is almost as good as the reconstruction in the case of tens of them.

 Counterintuitively, when the number of transits is lower, the performance of the model, as measured by the reduced chi-square, improves.
 This effect, however, is the result of the intrinsic sensitivity of the $\chi^2_r$ to any deviation of the reconstructed signal with respect to the original one when the noise level is low.
 The results of a retrieval procedure of low-noise signals produce small errors in the resulting mixing ratios.